Was the Law of Moses Nailed to the Cross? | Colossians 2:14

 So, are we really to believe that the apostle Paul, the eminent Scriptural scholar of his day, did not know this?
 If Paul is claiming the “dogmasin” of Colossians 2 is the Law of God, and it is ‘the certificate of debt that was nailed to the cross’, then we have to conclude Paul had absolutely no knowledge of the Scriptures, Greek or Hebrew.

-Let’s use logic, and not stand on the emotional ties to the unsubstantiated teachings of the mainstream Christian system.
+Let’s use logic, and not stand on the emotional ties to the unsubstantiated teachings of the mainstream Christian System.
 Let’s think for ourselves, test the doctrines of men by examining the Scriptures; be a Berean!
 Please click this link and read, ‘Examining the Scriptures | Acts 17’.

 Let’s start ‘the examining‘ process by asking ourselves the most basic question: ‘in reality, what was nailed to the cross?’